sanchitdilipjain/aws-workflow-studio/docs/index.md

                <img src="images/image11.png" class="inline" width="700" height="400"/>

             viii.
-This will complete the workflow and it look as below, post that click Next
+This will complete the workflow and it looks as below, post that click Next

                <img src="images/image12.png" class="inline" width="700" height="400"/>